UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic with a man at a laptop and phone, illustrating helpful utility alerts versus high-pressure scam tactics.

-Stay safe by learning to distinguish between helpful utility notifications and high-pressure scam attempts.
+Learning to distinguish between helpful automated utility notifications and high-pressure scam tactics allows you to manage your household securely.

 How do I know if a utility call is real?

-You can verify a call by hanging up and dialing the customer service number listed directly on your monthly bill.
-Real utility representatives will never be offended if you want to verify their identity through official channels.
+You can verify a call by hanging up and dialing the customer service number listed directly on your monthly paper bill.
+Real utility representatives will never be offended if you want to hang up and verify their identity through official channels.

 Will a utility company ever ask for Zelle or Bitcoin?